 Why Would a CCW Application Be Denied?

-- You are currently on parole or probation
+- Currently on parole or probation

 Firearm Safety Course Requirement

-- State or local law enforcement agency
+- Federal, state, or local law enforcement agency

-- Community college
+- Community college or university

 - A professional organization that certifies firearm safety instructors

 - Includes instruction in the use of handguns and the laws of Nevada that relate to the use of firearms

 - Meets standards approved by the Nevada Sheriffs’ and Chiefs’ Association

 In other words, just because your cousin or that friend-of-a-friend happens to know a lot about guns doesn’t qualify them to teach a safety course!
 When you apply for a CCW permit, you will need to present official documentation that a certified course was completed.